Dreamliner carries its first passengers and Boeing's hopes

 The Dreamliner's success or failure will depend much on Japan, the only major aviation market where Boeing clearly dominates its European rival.

-More than a third of the Dreamliner is built by Japanese companies, including Mitsubishi Heavy Industries, Kawasaki Heavy Industries and Fuji Heavy Industries.
+More than a third of the Dreamliner is built by Japanese companies, including Mitsubishi Heavy Industries (7011.T), Kawasaki Heavy Industries (7012.T) and Fuji Heavy Industries (7270.T).

 Of Boeing's Dreamliner backlog of 821 orders built up over the three years of delays, nearly a tenth of them are from Japan.